coreinfrastructure/best-practices-badge/doc/implementation.md

 You can
+[import or export databases on Heroku](https://devcenter.heroku.com/articles/heroku-postgres-import-export) Those with enough authoritizations can run
+"rake pull_production" to copy the current production database into their development environment for testing;
+this will erase the current copy.

-[import or export databases on Heroku](https://devcenter.heroku.com/articles/heroku-postgres-import-export) For example, here's how to quickly back up the database (presuming that it's set up for the Heroku site and that you have the authorization keys to do this):
+For example, here's how to quickly back up the database (presuming that it's set up for the Heroku site and that you have the authorization keys to do this):